datagrok-ai/public/packages/PowerGrid/README.md

 To add a sparkline column, open `Add | Summary Columns | ...` from the grid's popup menu.

-To customize a sparkline column, click on its header and expand the `Renderer` pane in the property panel.
+To customize a sparkline column, click on its header and expand the `Renderer` pane in the context panel.

 ![](../../help/develop/how-to/custom-cell-renderers-sparklines-and-settings.gif "Sparklines and settings")